21 Apr Miami Carnival Provides Fun Cultural Learning Experience for Millennials

 “I love that Miami Carnival allows us to experience Caribbean culture on a budget and interact with other millennials just looking to have fun, meet new people and soak up good vibes,” Joseph Romulus, 31, said.

-Miami Broward Carnival has attracted tourists from around the United States, Canada, the United Kingdom and the Caribbean to partake in a vibrant melting pot of cultures.
+Miami Carnival has attracted tourists from around the United States, Canada, the United Kingdom and the Caribbean to partake in a vibrant melting pot of cultures.

 “Miami Carnival is by far the best U.S. based carnival option to have an authentic fun caribbean partying experience,” Romulus said.